IjzerenHein/offline-firebase/README.md

         console.log(snapshot.val());
     }, undefined, undefined, true);

 Close your application completely and turn on airplane mode.
 When you re-open it and run the above, your data will still log out because it has been persisted through localStorage.

+### Installation

+	npm install offline-firebase